evana010/CodeClinic/README.md

 ## Problem -
 The R script works, however, I am not the most proficient in R and the script uses a very brute force approach.
 The main issue I am having is the amount of RAM required for this script to actually run.
 I have to requect around 150GB-200GB of RAM with 3 nodes for the script to even run, which usually means its queued in apocrita job submission for days.
 I would like any feedback or sujestions on how to make it run faster with less RAM usuage.
-I have provided the R script and some example Exomiser output files.
+I have provided the R script and some example Exomiser output files (these were origionally in the /data/home/hhz060/Exomiser_variants/ location in the script).

 Many Thanks :)